descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 Is this really a bug?
 With this proposal, it isn't!
 Here is why.
 The function `findOrDefault` **expects** a **`const`** `string&` for its third parameter.
 Since `C++20`, string's constructor is `constexpr`.
 It **CAN** be constructed as a constant expression.
 Since all the arguments passed to this `constexpr` constructor are constant expressions, in this case `"none"`, the temporary `string` `defvalue` **IS** also `constant-initialized` [^n4910] <sup>*(7.7 Constant expressions [expr.const])*</sup>.
 This paper advises that if you have a non `mutable` `const` that it is `constant-initialized`, that the variable or temporary undergoes `constant initialization` [^n4910] <sup>*(6.9.3.2 Static initialization [basic.start.static])*</sup>.
 In other words it has implicit `static storage duration`.
 The temporary would actually cease to be a temporary.
 As such this usage of `findOrDefault` **CAN'T** dangle.

 What if `defvalue` can't be `constant-initialized` because it was created at runtime.
 If the temporary string's lifetime was bound to the containing block instead of the containing statement than the chance of dangling is greatly reduced and also made more visible.
 You can say that it **CAN'T** immediately dangle.
-However, dangling still could occur if the programmer manually propagated the temporary outside of the containing scope.
+However, dangling still could occur if the programmer manually propagated the returned value that depends upon the temporary outside of the containing scope.

 While using the containing's scope instead of the statement's scope is a vast improvement.
 We can actually do a little bit better.
 Following is an example of delayed initialization.